fdoebbelin/Wissen/Obsidian/Help/Obsidian Sync/Troubleshoot Obsidian Sync.md

 # Obsidian Sync deleted a note I just created on two devices

-Generally, Obsidian Sync tries to [[#Conflict resolution|resolve conflicts]] between devices by merging the content of the conflicting notes.
+Generally, Obsidian Sync tries to [resolve conflicts](#Conflict%20resolution) between devices by merging the content of the conflicting notes.

 Unfortunately, merging conflicting notes can cause issues for users who open automatically generated daily notes on startup.
 To address this, Obsidian Sync adds an exception for when two notes were created on separate devices within a few minutes from each other.

 In this case, Obsidian Sync keeps the first note without merging the second one.
-You can still recover the second note using [[File recovery]].
+You can still recover the second note using [File recovery](File%20recovery.md).

 ## What does the `vault limit exceeded` error mean?

-Your vault exceeds the [[Limitations#How large can each remote vault be|maximum size of 10 GB]].
+Your vault exceeds the [maximum size of 10 GB](Limitations#How%20large%20can%20each%20remote%20vault%20be).

 Since attachments and version history contributes to the total size of your vault, your vault can exceed the maximum size even if the actual size of your vault is less than the limit.